-These instructions show how to collect sweet pea seeds for sowing next year.
-Once your flowers turn to seed and the seed pods are plump, brown, and dry, it’s time to harvest the pods and prepare the seeds for storage.
+Learn how to save sweet pea seeds for future sowing.
+Once the flower pods are plump, brown, and dry, it’s time to collect and store your seeds.

 Saving Sweet Pea Seeds